Superior Labor Court

-It is one of the five high courts in Brazil.

-It is the highest instance in the Brazilian federalized labor courts system, which includes the Regional Labor Courts (Tribunais Regionais do Trabalho - TRT's), at common appeal level, and the Trial Labor Courts (Varas do Trabalho) in the first instance level.
+It is one of the five high courts in Brazil, the highest instance in the Brazilian federalized labor courts system, which includes the Regional Labor Courts (Tribunais Regionais do Trabalho - TRT's), at common appeal level, and the Trial Labor Courts (Varas do Trabalho) in the first instance.

 History

-The origin of the court was the National Labor Council, created in 1923, which was a part of the Federal Executive Branch, subordinated to the Ministry of Agriculture, Industry and Commerce.
+The origin of the court was the National Labor Council, created in 1923, which was a part of the executive branch, subordinated to the Ministry of Agriculture, Industry and Commerce.

-In 1946 the Council was transformed into the Tribunal Superior do Trabalho.
-The Brazilian Constitution adopted in that same year recognized the TST as part of the Judiciary Branch, no longer subordinated to the Executive Branch.
-That basic situation was kept by all subsequent Constitutions.
+On 18 September 1946, the council was transformed into the Tribunal Superior do Trabalho.
+The Brazilian Constitution adopted that year recognized the TST as part of the judiciary branch, no longer subordinated to the executive.
+That status was retained by all subsequent constitutions.